Graduate School Planning

 • Is Graduate School Right for You?

 If you are considering graduate school in the future, it is important to reflect on if obtaining an advanced degree is the right step for you.
-Deciding to go to graduate school is a big decision with many variables involved including career goals, time, costs, and prerequisite academics and experiences.
+Deciding to go to graduate school is a big decision with many variables involved including career goals, time, costs, prerequisite academics, and experiences.
 The Toppel Career Center advises all students to think critically about this decision and to ask themselves the following questions:

 • What are my career goals and how will a graduate degree help me to achieve them?